gaga1227/calculator-app/README.md

 This is an exercise web app project to simulate a calculator.
 It is generated with [Angular CLI](https://github.com/angular/angular-cli).

+## Preview
+The calculator app can be [previewed here](http://gaga-graphics.com/calculator-app/dist/calculator-app/).

 ## How to use

 ### Input calculation entries